-If you are already sick you cannot take the ferry across as they will not take ill passengers, as a worse case you would have to get medical evacuation which is very expensive.
+If you are already sick, you cannot take the ferry across as they will not take ill passengers, as a worse case, you would have to get a medical evacuation which is very expensive.

 As for childbirth, I, fortunately, did not have my children there, but if you did, the choices available were limited – there really wasn’t much difference between the local and private hospitals.
 You were able to give birth there, but the local hospital, for example, would not give you an epidural and no husbands were allowed in as you gave birth in shared birthing suites.